Creative Course Applications

 Must-Have Checklist

 Take one character and draw 10 different expressions.
-This shows your understanding of emotion and range—essential for animation!
+This shows your grasp of emotion and range — essential for animation.

 How to Structure Your Portfolio